medmalik/calculatorForked/README.md

 # calculator
-this is a c programme to calc two integers
+this is a c programme to calc digits!!!!!!